mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 extremely challenging environment.

-Indshiim Ganme is blanketed by nearly constant storms with winds that reach up to 1,200 kilometres per hour, scouring its land masses of all but a few hardy life forms.
+Indshiim Ganme is blanketed by nearly constant storms with winds that reach up to 1,200 kilometers per hour, scouring its land masses of all but a few hardy life forms.
 The primary factors are its axial tilt of 52o, rotation period of only six hours and proximity to its